-The activities of the Audit Committee's during the financial year ended 31 December 2007 were as follows:
+The activities of the Audit Committee's during the financial year ended 31 December 2008 were as follows:

-- Reviewed the audit plan, nature and scope of the audit with the Internal and External Auditors; - (ii) Discussed the findings and recommendations by the Internal and External Auditors on systems and control weaknesses, and ensured that corrective actions were taken by Management;

-During the year, the Audit Committee had four meetings with the Internal Auditors and two meetings with the External Auditors.

-- (iii) Reviewed the compliance with accounting standards and ensured that the Company used appropriate accounting policies for its financial statements; - (iv) Reviewed the Company's quarterly financial results and recommended the same to the Board for approval and announcement to Bursa Malaysia Securities Berhad; - (v) Reviewed the Company's audited accounts for the year and audit report of the External Auditors on the financial statements and recommended the same to the Board for approval; - (vi) Reviewed the related party transactions and any conflicts of interest situations during the year, and - (vii) Reviewed the Circular on Proposed Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature and recommended the same to the Board for approval.
+- (i) Reviewed the audit plan, nature and scope of the audit with the Internal and External Auditors; - (ii) Discussed the findings and recommendations by the Internal and External Auditors on systems and control weaknesses, and ensured that corrective actions were taken by Management; - During the year, the Audit Committee had four meetings with the Internal Auditors and two meetings with the External Auditors, which included separate sessions between the Independent Directors and External Auditors, without the presence of the Executive Directors and Management staff. - (iii) Reviewed the compliance with accounting standards and ensured that the Company used appropriate accounting policies for its financial statements; - (iv) Reviewed the Company's quarterly financial results and recommended the same to the Board for approval and announcement to Bursa Malaysia Securities Berhad; - (v) Reviewed the Company's audited accounts for the year and audit report of the External Auditors on the financial statements and recommended the same to the Board for approval; - (vi) Reviewed the related party transactions and any conflicts of interest situations during the year, and - (vii) Reviewed the Circular on Proposed Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature and recommended the same to the Board for approval.

-CORPORATE RESPONSIBILTIY
+CORPORATE RESPONSIBILITY